goiwai/puppet-lcmaps/README.md

 ## Limitations

-It works only on RedHat CentOS 7 distributions.
+It works only on RedHat 9 distributions but not on 7 any longer.
+To install this module for working with UMD-4 on RedHat 7 series, run `puppet module install iwai/lcmaps --version '< 1'`.